brunogarciagonzalez/exploring_miracle_19/README.md

 - Followed the number of every verse for that chapter,
 - Followed by the chapter number.
 - Finally, concatenate the total number of verses in the Quran.

+Numerical Combination 5:

+- Concatenate the number of every verse of a chapter,
+- Followed by the sum of the verse-numbers for a chapter.